If you would like a printed version of this commentary, check out The Grace Bible series.

 (c) The one who does not believe God has made Him a liar.
 To reject the testimony of God is tantamount to calling him a false witness (1 John 1:10).
 This is what it means to blaspheme or slander the Holy Spirit (Matt.
 12:31).
 This sort of blasphemy is unforgivable because it causes the unbeliever to reject the very truth that might otherwise save him.
 Further reading: “What is the unforgivable sin?”

-(b) God has given us eternal life which means there is nothing you can do to earn it.
-Eternal life is not a reward given to those who perform, but a gift given to those who believe in Jesus.
+(b) God has given us eternal life.
+Eternal life is not a reward earned by those who perform, but a gift given to all who trust in Jesus.

 (c) This life is in His Son.
 Eternal life is not just more of the same old life; it is life lived in union or fellowship with the Father and the Son (1 John 1:3).
 In contrast with the lonely existence of Adamic life, it is the adventure of sharing life with your Maker and his very large family.
 See entry for John 3:15.